 Introviews™ – These are a series of icebreaker questions to get to know your team.
 We ask each other things, like: What was last thing you built with a hammer?
 What is the most important structural element of a house?
 Why?
 Are there similarities between the responses and the business?
 A safety briefing and instructions are presented.
 Then the team assigns positions: Team Lead, Safety Inspector, Procurement and Cleanup, Decorator, and Sage.
 Finally, a timeline is scheduled.

 Session II – Start Hammering: Construction of playhouses begins.

-Session III – Project End: Clean-up begins, preparations to present finished house.
+Session III – Project End: Clean-up begins, preparations to present finished houses.

-Session IV – Surprise Guests: This is the most emotionally stirring part of this give back activity.
+Session IV – Surprise Guests: This is the most emotionally stirring part of this team building activity.
 All the playhouses are finished and set up like a tiny town.
 Then we surprise everyone by bringing in children from agency/shelter, etc. that the playhouses will be donated to.
-Children and participants both take “The Neighborhood Stroll”.
+Children and participants both take “The Neighborhood Stroll.”
 The teams not only get to see the children’s reactions, but they get to ask them about their opinions and feelings.